ansys/pylumerical/doc/source/api/autodiscovery.rst

     - On Linux, with the Lumerical standalone installer: ``/opt/Lumerical/``
     - On Linux, with the Ansys automated installer: ``~/Ansys/ansys_inc/``

-If PyLumerical can't find the installation path automatically, it returns a warning, and you can set the path manually.
+If PyLumerical can't find the installation path automatically, it returns a warning, and you must set the path manually.

 The autodiscovery function below is automatically ran when you import PyLumerical: